The best book you read this year might have one star.

 Co-host · chef & Food Network alum

 Mike's the real deal in the kitchen — an accomplished chef who starred on Food Network's 2015 competition All-Star Academy.
+He's cooked for the Kansas City Chiefs, Lauren Daigle, Bobby Flay, and other people probably.
 He does not speak Spanish, which is weird, but okay.
-He's also got a wife and some kids, we're pretty sure.
+He's also got a wife and some kids, we think.

 Chad Smith